 Eyelid surgery, medically known as blepharoplasty, is a procedure for those looking to regain or keep a youthful appearance.
-This procedure removes excess skin and fat, corrects sagging eyelids, reduces fat deposits below the eye, and removes excess skin from the upper lids.
+This procedure removes excess skin and fat, corrects sagging eyelids, reduces fat deposits below the eye, and removes excess skin from the upper or lower eyelids.

-Candidates for eyelid surgery include those experiencing excess or loose skin, bags under the eyes, or puffy eyelids.
+Candidates for eyelid surgery include those experiencing excess or loose skin, bags or bulges under the eyes, or puffy eyelids or eyelid hooding.

-For the upper eye, incisions are made in the crease above the eye and a thin crescent of excess skin and muscle are removed.
+For the upper eye, incisions are made in the crease above the eye and a thin crescent of excess skin is removed.
 For fatty deposit removal under the eyes, a small incision is made just inside the lower eyelid and the fat is removed.

-Eyelid reduction surgery is generally done with a local anesthetic, and in some cases, a mild sedative.
+Eyelid reduction surgery is done with a local anesthetic, and in some cases, a mild sedative.

 No special preparation is required.

-Incisions are made and the excess skin, fat, and/or muscle is taken out and then sutured.
+Incisions are made and the excess skin/fat is removed and then sutured.

 You may experience mild discomfort or some swelling.
 You can expect to see a more youthful look.
 If excess skin was blocking your vision, you will experience a wider field of vision.

 During the recovery, you should keep your head elevated to reduce swelling and bruising.
-You should also apply cold compresses and the prescribed antibiotic ointment.
+You should also apply cold compress for the first 24-hours and use the recommended ointment.
 Most patients recover in 10 to 14 days.